Thulinma/ACNLPatternTool/README.md

 default builds in the mode specified by the `.env`, but can otherwise override with a command line option.
 *Any time the submodule changes, this command needs to be rerun.*
-Parallel development bewteen the main project and the subdmodule can be made easier by using the `npm run watch` directly from the zxing directory.
+Parallel development bewteen the main project and the submodule can be made easier by using the `npm run watch` directly from the zxing directory.

 ### `npm run clean`